Skip to Content

 • Renting a car is also a great way of traveling.
 I’ve personally driven through a lot of Chile and it’s much faster than taking buses and gives you the freedom to explore beyond the main tourist destinations.
 Driving in Santiago is somewhat terrifying and you find drivers don’t pay a lot of attention in most cities and even in rural areas, so you’ll want to keep your wits about you.
 However, of all the countries in South America, Chile (and Argentina) is definitely the safest place to rent a car.
 There are lots of tolls on the highways, so make sure you’ve always got cash and download Maps.me for maps available without internet.
 I always book using Rental Cars, as I find they have the best prices (even better than going directly with companies generally) and have insurance documents in English.
 Always double-check your insurance documents to ensure your insurance is valid for driving on unpaved roads if you plan on exploring the Carretera Austral, as this is not always guaranteed.

-• Uber and other ridesharing apps such as Easy Taxi, do work in Chile.
+• Uber works in Chile.
 Uber used to be illegal, but now isn’t.
 Uber is generally a reliable and safe way of traveling around cities (and better than hailing a cab, which will often try and rip you off or scam you).

 • Oh, and I lived in Santiago for close to three years and wrote a guidebook about Chile (you can learn about the project here and buy the book here), so rest assured that these itineraries stem from some pretty extensive exploration and travel.